JuandeLS3/Flask-admin-forms/README.md

 ## Simple CRUD
 This example can perform insert, edit and delete operations.

+## Tag versions
+To change the version for example, to the swatch3 version perform the following command

+		git checkout swatch3

+Before you can check out a different revision, **you will need to revert the files to their original state.**
+The easiest way to do this is with the git reset command.

+		git reset --hard

 ## To run this example
 Clone the repository.